+HYMN

 One by one,

-in the stony silence of the nearly dark cathedral the choir boys proceeded from the domed apse pass the altar to the high, massive doors opening to the West.
+in the stony silence of the nearly dark cathedral the choir boys proceed from the domed apse pass the altar to the high, massive doors opening to the West.

-The procession did not so much move as float, the young feet whispering in a measured hush that's been rehearsed and mastered and passed on over many, many centuries.
+The procession does not so much move as float, the young feet whispering in a measured hush that's been rehearsed and mastered and passed on over many, many centuries.

 One by one,

-the boys blew out their candles in a perfect single, rhythmic puff.
+the boys blow out their candles in a single and perfect rhythmic puff.

 And so, one by one,

-what began as a circle of light became a serpent unfolding into a gently curved straight line which grew shorter and shorter, contracting into but a single point which seemed to hold all that has ever been and ever shall be of time.
+what began as a circle of light becomes a serpent unfolding into a gently curved straight line which grows shorter and shorter, contracting into but a single point which seems to hold all that has ever been and ever shall be of time.

-As the last candle was blown out, a darkness fell heavily upon the floor just as a collective sigh rose, an out-breathing of some commonly held grief, a sadness which cannot be expressed when we are alone.
+As the last candle is blown out,

+a darkness falls heavily upon the floor

+just as a collective sigh rises,

+an out-breathing of some commonly held grief,

+a sadness which cannot be expressed when we are alone.

 One by one, without a sound,

-those gathered together stood and began
+those gathered together stand and begin

 to walk out the massive doors facing West.

 So the smaller infinitude inside the cathedral

-gave way into the larger eternity of the evening,
+gives way into the larger eternity of the evening sky,

--an evening resting motionless it seemed in the great cycle of
+-an evening resting motionless it seems

-seasons, neither the end of winter
+in the great cycle of seasons, neither the end of winter

 nor the beginning of spring-

 and into the gentle, forgiving hands

-that seemed to hold them both.
+that seem to hold them both

+BAPTISM

+The preacher was new in town.